mehrad31415/social-sciences/README.md

 This project was done as part of the Research Methodology &amp; Statistics 101 course.

 ### Research Question 1: How does conforming to gender norms impact being encountered by different types of verbal harassment?
-### Research Question 2: How does sex impact encountering different types of verbal harassment?
+### Research Question 2: How does given sex impact encountering different types of verbal harassment?

 To answer the research questions, a questionairre was created.
 We created the questionairre by peer-reviewing related articles and receiving advise from social science lecturers.